Federal Reserve's Powell: High inflation 'exacts a toll'

 High inflation is taking a toll on American families, Federal Reserve Chair Jerome Powell acknowledged in remarks to be delivered at a Tuesday congressional hearing, where he is sure to face tough questions on the subject.

-“We know that high inflation exacts a toll, particularly for those less able to meet the higher costs of essentials like food, housing, and transportation,” Powell said in prepared testimony that was made public Monday.
+“We know that high inflation exacts a toll, particularly for those less able to meet the higher costs of essentials like food, housing, and transportation,” Powell said in prepared testimony.

 The Senate Banking Committee will hold a hearing on Powell's nomination to a second four-year term Tuesday.
 President Joe Biden announced Powell's reappointment in late November.